nim-lang/Nim/doc/gc.rst

 The basic algorithm is *Deferred Reference Counting* with cycle detection.
 References on the stack are not counted for better performance (and easier C code generation).
-Cycle detection is currently done by a simple mark&sweep GC that has to scan the full (thread local heap). ``--gc:v2`` replaces this with an incremental mark and sweep.
-That it is not production ready yet, however.
+Cycle detection is currently done by a simple Mark&Sweep GC that has to scan the full (thread local heap).

 The GC is only triggered in a memory allocation operation.
 It is not triggered by some timer and does not run in a background thread.